I missed you today.

 I think this might be true for a lot of people who present to the world a funny, witty personality.
 People who have learned to laugh whenever the chance presents itself, because laughing was missing for so many years of their lives.
 You just kind of develop a superhuman sense for it.
 You begin to see the hilarity of Steven Wright — anyone, really, with his gloomy humour.
 Weekend Update was always my favourite part of SNL because you had to have a sense of the world to really appreciate the jokes.

 Tina Fey is perfect for this.
-Her self-deprecating humour, her character Liz Lemon, is basically me.
+Maybe I feel that way because I can relate.
 I’m the first to laugh at myself or point out my flaws.
 Because I don’t think I’m better than anybody.
 If anything, I recognize exactly how fucked up I am and I know that in a lot of ways, this separates my from the pack.
 I will always be a little weird and introverted and dark.
 I was painted with that brush a long time ago and that shit don’t wash off.

 Remember when Chris Farley killed himself?
 That guy was hi-larious.
 Everybody (worth knowing) has seen Black Sheep or Tommy Boy and obviously SNL.
 Everybody loved him.
 He was so funny and a bit self-deprecating and just awesome.
 But he was also one of us: a person who is forced to pull joy into his life with the fervour of someone who understood that the darkness could kill you.
 He lived his life by grabbing every opportunity by the balls and making it his bitch.
 He partied like a rock star and laughter probably fuelled him.
 Some people say that his overdose was accidental, some people don’t.
 I guess I just look at it like, we’re talking about someone who was no stranger to the perks crushed up and offered at parties in little white lines of escape.
 He knew what he liked and he knew how much to take, in order to feel the way he wanted.
 He was an artist, above all else, and his art was his life raft.
 Margaret Atwood said something along the lines of any form of art being the artist’s way of evading suicide.
 She fucking nailed it with that one.
 Artists are passionate people.
 Maybe not about the same things as most people, but our passion is no less real.
 We crave the feeling of living and laughing and the idea of being crammed into a cubicle or something is just a death warrant.
 I can pretend to be corporate, but it’s a short-lived motivation that keeps me there.
 Those are not my people.